|Future Students Current Students Parents/Families Alumni/Friends Faculty/Staff|

 (Grade Point Value)

 Credit.
 A report of credit may be made for certain preapproved courses.
-Credit is to be used primarily for graduate level courses.
-Regardless of the level, using a CR grade for a specific course requires prior approval of the University Curriculum Council.
+Credit is to be used primarily for graduate-level courses.
+Regardless of the level, using a CR grade for a specific course requires prior approval of the university curriculum council.
+When a CR grade will be used in a course, it must be used for every student in that section of the course (i.e., an instructor should not mix CR and letter grades) and this will be so announced by the instructor at the start of the course.
 Some colleges may limit the number of CRs applied to major and degree requirements

 |S||N/A||Satisfactory.
 Same value as "CR" grade.
 Became inactive Fall 1967-68.||Yes - Inactive|